January 29, May 30, September 29

-Accordingly, if “the eyes of God are watching the good and the wicked” (Prov.
-15:3), if at all times “the Holy One looks down from the heavens on us to see whether we understand and seek God” (Ps.
-14:2); and if every day the angels assigned to us report our deeds to God day and night, then we must be vigilant every hour or, as the prophet says in the psalm, God may observe us “falling” at some time into evil and “so made worthless” (Ps.
-14:3).
-After sparing us for a while because God is loving and waits for us to improve, we may be told later, “This you did, and I said nothing” (Ps.
-50:21).
+Accordingly, if “the eyes of the Lord are watching the good and the wicked” (Prov.
+15:3), if at all times “the Lord looks down from heaven on the sons of men to see whether any understand and seek God” (Ps.
+13:2); and if every day the angels assigned to us report our deeds to the Lord day and night, then, monks, we must be vigilant every hour or, as the Prophet says in the psalm, God may observe us “falling” at some time into evil and “so made worthless” (Ps.
+13:3).
+After sparing us for a while because he is a loving father who waits for us to improve, he may tell us later, “This you did, and I said nothing” (Ps.
+51:21).

 This is the virtue of vigilance.
 Over time we can live more and more naturally from this virtue.
 Vigilance becomes less of a focus or something to perform because we are simply living out of that which vigilance guards: the heart.
 Watchfulness has become a habit of Spirit and spirit together.

 The humble know that within them there are mis-truths that can speak of worthlessness, that can compel all to be less than they are.
 These are tendencies that we, by ourselves, can find too difficult to regulate.
 Having experienced these tendencies, the humble know that they, if they are to be vigilant, need God.

 This vigilance is all about being conscious.
 The conscious are not caught up in their own commentary on life.
 They are present and engaged in life as it happens.
 The mantra is our word of vigilance because it draws attention away from self-commentary and into the heart.